ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 CRUD methods to convert object data into JSON that can be inserted into the body of HTTP requests.
-The createModel is kind of a one off method that I thought should be implemented by extending libraries since this can vary depending on know how your models are structured.
+The createModel is kind of a one off method that I thought should be implemented by extending libraries since this can vary depending on how your models are structured.
 I am including the JsonDatastore from the json library for your reference below, but I also suggest taking a look at the JsonApiDatastore defined in the json-api library to see a different implementation for a more well defined JSON structure.